ratep99/football-matches-management/README.md

 - **Team Management Module**: Allow admins to create and manage teams, including updating rosters.
 - **Reporting and Analytics**: Add a dashboard for visualizing statistics such as total goals, cards, and other metrics.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing
-Feel free to raise issues and create pull requests.
-Contributions are welcome!

 ## Contact
 For any questions or feedback, reach out to:
 - **GitHub**: [ratep99](https://github.com/ratep99)
 - **LinkedIn**: [Petar Petković](https://www.linkedin.com/in/petarpetkovic99/)